MarkBlumenthal/ENQODE/Part1/README.md

         console.log("The element in position " + i + " is: " + array[i]);
     }, 5000);
 }

 Step 2: Run the Code
-Open your terminal and navigate to the folder where part1.js is located.
-You can use the following command to change directories:

-cd path/to/your/folder
 Run the JavaScript file using Node.js:

 node part1.js